 Certain payees and payments are exempt from backup withholding.
-See Exempt payee code on page 3 and the sparate Instructions for the Requester of Form W-9 for more information.
+See Exempt payee code, later, and the separate Instructions for the Requester of Form W-9 for more information.

-Also see Special rules for partnerships above.
+Also see Special rules for partnerships, earlier.

-What is FATCA reporting?
+What is FATCA Reporting?

-hereign Account Tax Compliance Act (FATCA) requires a participating foreign financial institution to report all United States account holders that are specified United States persons.
+The Foreign Account Tax Compliance Act (FATCA) requires a participating foreign financial institution to report all United States account holders that are specified United States persons.
 Certain payees are exempt from FATCA reporting.
-See Exemption from FATCA reporting code on page 3 and the Instructions for the Requester of Form W-9 for more information.
+See Exemption from FATCA reporting code, later, and the Instructions for the Requester of Form W-9 for more information.